Avast SecureLine VPN Review (2021) – Fast, but keeps logs

 Something to keep in mind when you use Avast SecureLine VPN on Mac is that IPsec isn’t used in combination with L2TP, as is normally the case.
 The combination of these two protocols makes the system much safer.
 However, IPsec is responsible for encryption, meaning that, with Avast SecureLine for Mac, at least your connection will be coded.
 Even so, this is something you might want to take into consideration when choosing a VPN.

 Logging and privacy

 Avast promises never to save your complete IP address, DNS requests, or activity logs.
 Even so, there is plenty of other data that’s actively logged.
 First of all, Avast needs your information to be able to create an account.
-Think of your email address, a user name, password, and payment method.
-Avast will save even more information about you when you use their SecureLine service.
+Think of your email address, user name, password, and payment method.
+Avast will save even more information about you when you use its SecureLine service.
 This includes:

-- Time stamps of your connection
+- Timestamps of your connection

 - Your IP address subnet (which is almost your entire IP, save for the last digits)